macunan/iradio/README.md

 - Note You can transmit local mp3/aac files or remote url streams of your favorite internet radios stations.

+- Latest change added variable bandwidth for each station

 # Requirements
 - Linux Instalation running on Raspbery pi 3b+ board.
 - Small connector cable for GPIO 4 (pin 7 on header P1).